Maykeye/locai/README.md

 ## Features

+Extension MUST BE MANUALLY ACTIVATED BEFORE IT WILL WORK.

-Can connect via weboscket to locally running API and query it.
+Can connect via http to locally running API and query it.

+Will not trigger until manually queried.
+Define `editor.action.inlineSuggest.trigger` in keyboard shortcuts.

+Result can be trimmed line by line and for first line word by word.
+Use alt-[ alt-] to loop

+Press TAB to insert

 (TODO
 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.